Loading

 On October 3, 1858, a group of Georgia prospectors led by Green Russell established the townsite of Auraria south of Cherry Creek near the Cherry Creek Diggings, over a month before a group of Kansas Territory speculators led by William Larimer established the rival Denver City on the other side of Cherry Creek.
 Henry Allen, a surveyor, laid the town platte and was Auraria town company's first president.
 The town was named for the gold mining settlement of Auraria, Georgia.
 On October 29, Charles H. Blake and A.J.
 Williams opened a mercantile business out of wagons in Auraria.

+On January 18, 1859, the United States Post Office Department authorized the first three post offices in the Pike's Peak gold region: Auraria, Kansas Territory; Montana, Kansas Territory; and St. Vrain, Nebraska Territory.
 Henry Allen was the first postmaster of Auraria.
-On January 18, 1859, the first post office in the future State of Colorado opened in Auraria.
 On, April 15, 1859, ten delegates from six communities in the Pike's Peak Country met in convention at Dick Wooton’s store in Auraria to pass resolutions to organize a Provisional State of Jefferson.
 On April 23, William Byers published the first edition of the Rocky Mountain News, the Rocky Mountain region's first newspaper, at Auraria.
 At an election on September 24, voters rejected the proposed state, but on October 24, voters approved the establishment of the Provisional Government of the Territory of Jefferson.

 Auraria ceased to exist as a separate town on December 3, 1859, when the Jefferson Territory granted a charter to the consolidated City of Denver, Auraria, and Highland, which would come to be known as just Denver City, the territorial capital and seat of Arrappahoe County.
+The Auraria post office was renamed Denver City on February 11, 1860.
 The Jefferson Territory was itself superseded on February 28, 1861, when U.S. President James Buchanan signed An Act to provide a temporary Government for the Territory of Colorado.

 Auraria suffered a devastating flood on May 19, 1864.
 In response, many businesses left the neighborhood for Denver proper.
 Some speculate that Auraria never truly recovered from this event.